Background

 Dataset

-The source dataset consisted of 25 CAT scans processed into 3D models that were saved as STL files.
+The source dataset consisted of 2 optical scans (for the objects O1 and O2) and 25 CAT scans processed into 3D models that were saved as STL files.
 The scanning was performed at EMS, Inc. using a Nikon 4M-RTSS scanner.

 An EMS technician manually aligned each scanned model to ensure maximum axial symmetry.
-Each model was centered on the origin in the XY plane with the principle axis of symmetry being the Z axis – Fig. 3.
+Each model was centered on the origin in the XY plane with the principal axis of symmetry being the Z axis – Fig. 4.

 Model Slices